Sister Machine Gun

 Sister Machine Gun is an American industrial rock band originally based in Chicago, Illinois.

+Sister Machine Gun was formed in New York City by Chris Randall and Guilherme Machado.
+After a short hiatus, the band signed with Wax Trax!
+Records and released their debut album, Sins of the Flesh, in 1992.
+The band went through several lineup changes over the years, with their sound evolving throughout their career.
+After leaving Wax Trax!
+Records, they moved to Randall's own label, Positron!
+Records.
+In 2007, the band disbanded, and Randall pursued a solo career.
+However, Sister Machine Gun returned in 2015 with a new album The Future Unformed, released on WTII Records.

 History

 The early years

 Sister Machine Gun was formed by Chris Randall and Guilherme Machado in New York City.
 They performed at New Jersey's Pipeline, and New York's Limelight.
+Their name comes from a lyric in the Skinny Puppy song "Tin Omen."
 The band went on a short hiatus after Chris Randall joined KMFDM's tour as a stage technician.
 After the tour, Randall left New York City and relocated to Chicago.
 He then found work in the mailroom of Wax Trax!
 Records, and began recording a demo with Jim Marcus and Van Christie of Die Warzau.
 The rough demo was given to Sascha Konietzko of KMFDM for mixing.
 Konietzko passed the demo along to Jim Nash, head of Wax Trax!
 Records, where Randall worked.
 The label then signed the band to a record deal.